sureshkonar/GeoToll-Link/README.md

 # 🎯Objectives ➡️

-✅To introduce GPS technology for toll collection system. by installing physical OBU ( On Board Unit ) in the vehicle .
+✅ To introduce GPS technology for toll collection system. by installing physical OBU ( On Board Unit ) in the vehicle .

-✅On basis of the GPS data collected from  OBU of the vehicle , precise toll fee for the distance travelled on the highway will be calculated and automatically the        toll fee will get collected from Users linked account.
+✅ On basis of the GPS data collected from  OBU of the vehicle , precise toll fee for the distance travelled on the highway will be calculated and automatically the        toll fee will get collected from Users linked account.

-✅By implementing GPS based toll system , the need for Physical toll plaza would be eliminated . thus , resulting reduction of traffic congestion near toll plaza .
+✅ By implementing GPS based toll system , the need for Physical toll plaza would be eliminated . thus , resulting reduction of traffic congestion near toll plaza .
 Since the entire toll tax collection will happen automatically , hassle free experience can be delivered to the vehicle drivers on the road.

 # Existing Works & Technology Used ⚙️